Skip to content

 • Disable or delete testing configurations before releasing your configuration in production.

-Supported Config input message types
+Supported Config Input message types

 The following message types are supported by the Config inputs for the Splunk Add-on for AWS: